Skip to main content

 Is the MX-8800 worth the upgrade over the WM-8H?

-For commercial or near-commercial use, yes — the 7-year warranty and upgraded feed components justify ~$700.
-For casual homeowner use (under 20 hours/year), the WM-8H is a better value because the core chipping capability is essentially the same.
+For commercial or near-commercial use, possibly yes — the 7-year warranty and upgraded hydrostatic feed have to justify a $2,130 premium ($6,225 vs $4,095).
+At a $700 gap this was an easy call; at $2,130 it's a deliberate choice.
+For casual homeowner use (under 20 hours/year), the WM-8H is the much better value because the core 8-inch hydraulic-feed capability is essentially the same machine.

 02